Pesticide Applicator Licensing

 Le Center, MN 56057

-Le Sueur County now offers electronic (computer) exams which allow you to get your test results back immediately.
+Le Sueur County offers electronic (computer) exams which allow you to get your test results back immediately.
 However, you are not officially licensed until your license is available for lookup on the MDA website in approximately 1-2 weeks.
 MDA License Lookup

 What to Bring